by Rupert Sheldrake

 Morphic fields underlie our mental activity and our perceptions, and lead to a new theory of vision, as discussed in The Sense of Being Stared At.
 The existence of these fields is experimentally testable through the sense of being stared at itself.
 There is already much evidence that this sense really exists.
+You can take part in staring experiments yourself through this web site.
 Read about the results of the online staring experiment conducted through this site.

 The morphic fields of social groups connect together members of the group even when they are many miles apart, and provide channels of communication through which organisms can stay in touch at a distance.
 They help provide an explanation for telepathy.
 There is now good evidence that many species of animals are telepathic, and telepathy seems to be a normal means of animal communication, as discussed in my book Dogs That Know When Their Owners are Coming Home.
 Telepathy is normal not paranormal, natural not supernatural, and is also common between people, especially people who know each other well.

 In the modern world, the commonest kind of human telepathy occurs in connection with telephone calls.
 More than 80% of the population say they have thought of someone for no apparent reason, who then called; or that they have known who was calling before picking up the phone in a way that seems telepathic.
 Controlled experiments on telephone telepathy have given repeatable positive results that are highly significant statistically, as summarized in The Sense of Being Stared At and described in detailed technical papers which you can read on this web site.

 Telepathy also occurs with emails, as shown in my paper An Automated Test for Telepathy in Connection with Emails, Journal of Scientific Exploration 2009 PDF